ropy1971/azure-powershell/azure/README.md

+# azure

+## introduction

-This folder is containing PowerShell scripts for Azure.
+This folder is containing PowerShell scripts for Azure services.

+## comments

+## last update: 2020.09.14